alexeyinkin/eb-1a/1-process/README.md

 and can be totally different for you.

 I arrived at the designated time.
-For 15 minutes, they were filling the forms.
+For 15 minutes, they were filling out the forms.
 For some reason, they did it in
 [the Australian immigration system website](https://emedical.immi.gov.au).
 I gave them my digital photo on a flash drive,
 3.5 × 4.5 cm.
-They did not take my printed photos and said that my case is all-digital despite the consulate website listed them as required for the exam, and the clinic required them as well over the phone earlier.
+They did not take my printed photos and said that my case is all digital despite the consulate website listing them as required for the exam, and the clinic required them as well over the phone earlier.

-I showed them all my vaccination records, handwritten files from 1980s and 4 COVID-19 shots.
+I showed them all my vaccination records, handwritten files from the 1980s, and 4 COVID-19 shots.
 They accepted all of them
-and only made me take a flu shot because it was the season and renew my diphtheria shot from the childhood.
+and only made me take a flu shot because it was the season and renew my diphtheria shot from childhood.

 The examination by the doctor was about 10 minutes long.
 He measured my height (185 cm)